|

 Things like chocolate and raisins can also be harmful mix-ins to dairy products.

-If you want to give your dog a frosty treat, thoroughly look through all of the ingredients in your tub of ice cream before sharing, and play it safe by sticking with plain vanilla.
+If you want to give your dog a frosty treat, thoroughly check all the ingredients in your tub of ice cream before sharing, and play it safe by sticking with plain vanilla.

 Alternatively, consider making dog-friendly frozen treat alternatives.
 Dogs love many different types of fruits, including bananas.

-Consider blending a few frozen bananas and add pumpkin or dog-friendly peanut butter to your concoction.
+Consider blending a few frozen bananas and adding pumpkin or dog-friendly peanut butter to your concoction.
 It’s healthier than ice cream, safe, and refreshing.

-You can also give your pooch a few bites of frozen pineapple to cool them off and give them the benefit of immune and digestive system support.
+You can also give your pooch a few bites of frozen pineapple to cool them off and support their immune and digestive systems.

 Which ingredients are safe?

-It’s helpful to do your research on sweeteners beforehand.
+It’s helpful to research sweeteners beforehand.
 For example, erythritol is a common sugar replacement in many foods, including dairy products.
 It’s often found in cheese and is entirely safe for dogs to consume.

 You can also find it in things like: